otidev/moonengine/README.md

 - SDL2main (on Windows)

 ### If you're running Windows
 Aside from needing SDL2main, you'd need to put the include library fake statics in `lib/` and headers in `lib/include`.
-The `.dll`s go to the same directory as the exectuable (like normal).
+The `.dll`s go to the same directory as the exectuable (like normal; in example case `bin/`).

 ## Photos
 ![Photo of Blit, my game](Blit.png)